reactive-python/reactpy/docs/source/adding-interactivity/multiple-state-updates/index.rst

 This behavior of IDOM to "batch" state changes that take place inside a single event handler, do not extend across event handlers.
 In other words, distinct events will always produce distinct renders.
-For example, if clicking a button increments a counter by one, no matter how fast the user clicks, the view will never jump from 1 to 3 - it will always display 1, then 2, and then 3.
+To give an example, if clicking a button increments a counter by one, no matter how fast the user clicks, the view will never jump from 1 to 3
+- it will always display 1, then 2, and then 3.

 Incremental Updates